 Parking - are you going to need shuttle service to and from the parking lot?
 Is there enough parking spaces for your guests, caterers, band and other vendors?
 If not, what does the facility plan to do to help you with parking?
 Parking is a big deal.
 If guests (especially women who are wearing fancy heels) have to walk through gravel, grass, muddy areas, sticks and stones to get to your reception they won’t be happy campers.
 So plan accordingly.
 I highly recommend that you rent a few golf shuttles to tote people to and from the reception if they have to trek-it in rough conditions or if there is a long walk.
 They will thank you greatly for it!

 Also, please do us all a favor and make sure we can READ your signs!
 So many people make illegible signs or signs that are too small to read.
 You should have a 24x36” sign with LARGE print.
 Don’t be that garage sale that makes a small bandit sign and writes “Garage Sale at 111 ABC street” in pencil or with a fine sharpie marker and they expect you to read it while you’re driving 45 mph past the sign.
 UGH!

 Unloading dock or other areas for your caterer, photo booth vendor, band, etc, to unload for easy access to their areas.
 I know sometimes this is unavoidable but make sure you go over the loading/unloading procedures with each of your vendors prior to the big day.

 Another thing to keep in mind is hotel accommodations if some of your guests plan to stay overnight.
 Make sure there are a few hotels nearby and book some room blocks just in case you need them.
+You can go to my blog HERE to read more about that.
 Again, especially for those that have imbibed a little too much.
 Get them to a nearby hotel safely!

-Cancellation Policies.
+5. Cancellation Policies.
 This is a tough one.
-Cancellations happen - especially now!
-There are times when extenuating circumstances may prevent you from having your event and you need to cancel.
+Cancellations happen.
+There are times when extenuating circumstances may prevent you from having your wedding and you need to cancel.
 Make sure you understand CLEARLY what your options are for cancellation if the need arises.
-Flat out ask the “what if” questions with your venue representative.
-Ie: What if there is a flash flood warning on the day of my event?
-What if my husband, mother, father, etc has a serious accident or worse a few days prior to the event?).
+Flat out ask the “what if” questions with your venue representative (Ie: What if there is a flash flood warning on the day of my wedding?
+What if my husband, mother, father, etc, has a serious accident or worse a few days prior to the event?).